Mamdani Millionaire's Tax: Let the New York Exodus Begin?

 Michael Mazerov of the Center for Budget and Policy Priorities said the data doesn’t "support claims that much interstate migration is driven by high-income people — or anyone else — consciously choosing low-tax locations."

-Mazerov noted that data from the U.S. Census Bureau and IRS data on interstate migration and academic studies show that what prompts Americans to relocate interstate is chiefly jobs, cheaper housing, and climate, and not taxes.
+Mazerov noted that data from the U.S. Census Bureau and IRS data on interstate migration and academic studies show that what prompts Americans to relocate interstate is chiefly jobs, cheaper housing and climate, not taxes.

-Other studies suggest further reasons high-earning households may be reluctant to move for several tax reasons.
+Other studies suggest further reasons high-earning households might be reluctant to move for several tax reasons.

-- Some may be prominent community leaders or have high-paying jobs for which they can’t easily relocate.
+- Some might be prominent community leaders or have high-paying jobs for which they can’t easily relocate.

-- Family considerations, like a spouse who may have difficulty finding a satisfactory job in a new location, or that has children whose lives the parents don’t want to disrupt, or
+- Family considerations, such as a spouse who might have difficulty finding a satisfactory job in a new location, or that has children whose lives the parents don’t want to disrupt.

 - Long-standing social ties, including generational and intergenerational family relationships.